Variable star: AM CVn variables

+AM CVn variables are symbiotic binaries where a white dwarf is accreting helium-rich material from either another white dwarf, a helium star, or an evolved main-sequence star.
+They can undergo complex variations, or at times no variations, with ultrashort periods.
+The orbital periods of these systems are in the range of 5-65 minutes, with those between 22-44 minutes showing outburst behavior that increases the brightness by 3-4 magnitudes.
+The last is due to instabilities in the accretion disk.

+Variable X-ray sources

+These optically variable binary systems are sources of intense X-ray emission that do not belong to one of the other variable star categories.
+One of the components is an accreting compact object: either a white dwarf, neutron star, or stellar mass black hole.
+A notable example of such a variable X-ray source is Cygnus X-1.

 DQ Herculis variables

 DQ Herculis systems are interacting binaries in which a low-mass star transfers mass to a highly magnetic white dwarf.
 The white dwarf spin period is significantly shorter than the binary orbital period and can sometimes be detected as a photometric periodicity.
 An accretion disk usually forms around the white dwarf, but its innermost regions are magnetically truncated by the white dwarf.
 Once captured by the white dwarf's magnetic field, the material from the inner disk travels along the magnetic field lines until it accretes.
 In extreme cases, the white dwarf's magnetism prevents the formation of an accretion disk.